expo/expo/docs/versions/unversioned/workflow/configuration.md

     "playStoreUrl": STRING,

     /*
-      List of additional permissions the standalone app will request upon installation.
-      Along with the minimum necessary for an expo app to function.
+      List of additional permissions the standalone app will request upon installation, along with the minimum necessary for an Expo app to function.

-      Don't use "permissions" to use the default list.

-      Set "permissions" to [] to use ONLY the following MINIMUM necessary permissions:
+      To use ALL permissions supported by Expo, do not specify the "permissions" key.

+      To use ONLY the following minimum necessary permissions and none of the extras supported by Expo, set "permissions" to [].
+The minimum necessary permissions do not require a Privacy Policy when uploading to Google Play Store and are:

       •	receive data from Internet
       •	view network connections